 Common reasons for filing a property damage claim include the following:

-- Water damage, including mold damage and flood damage
+- Water damage, including mold damage and flood damage in Florida

 - Damage caused by fires and explosions